QianyeYang/mpmrireg_cia_data/README.md

-# mpmrireg_cia_data
+# Usage

-A public data set from the Cancer Imaging Archive to demonstrate mp-MRI registration
+A public data set from the Cancer Imaging Archive to demonstrate mp-MRI registration method in here[https://github.com/QianyeYang/mpmrireg].